We are the B.H.K.

 Tomate con Tostada is her favorite quick bite and never fails to put a smile on her face, as she reminisces about our life in rural Spain.

 Jane re-built the Beach House from a mere lump of rubble with much help from her genius dad, Keith.
 I am thankful every day to have Jane in my life and our beautiful kitchen!

-Jane loves eating, reading inspirational stuff, travelling to far off places, her woman’s work, tinkering with her antique motorbike, doing yoga and playing her yellow ukelele.
+Jane loves eating amazing food, reading inspirational stuff, traveling to far off places, her woman’s work, tinkering with her antique motorbike, doing yoga and playing her yellow ukelele.